-- Step 1 Choose Administration > System > Settings. - Step 2 In the Settings navigation pane, click Monitoring and then click System Alarm Settings. - Step 3 Check the Notify System Alarms check box. - Step 4 Designate the number of hours to suppress duplicate system alarms from being sent to the E-mail Notification User List. - Step 5 To request E-mail Notification, enter a valid e-mail address in the text field.
+- Step 1 Select Administration > System > Settings. - Step 2 In the left Settings panel, expand Monitoring and then choose System Alarm Settings. - Step 3 Check the Notify System Alarms check box.
+A green check mark appears to show that the option has been activated. - Step 4 Designate the number of hours to suppress duplicate system alarms from being sent to the Email Notification User List. - Step 5 To request Email Notification, enter a valid email address in the text field.
 Then, check the Email in HTML Format check box, as desired.

-When a system alarm occurs, an e-mail is sent to all the recipients in the E-mail Notification User List.
+When a system alarm occurs, an email is sent to all the recipients in the Email Notification User List.